 Life is difficult.
-We all experience frustration, disappointment, loneliness, failure.
-What will help us hear Jesus' invitation to come to him and find help when we feel like giving up?
+We all experience frustration, disappointment, loneliness and failure.
+What will help us hear Jesus’ invitation to come to him and find help when we feel like giving up?

 A friend once shared a story that’s given me a picture of what it looks like to turn north to Jesus when I’m overwhelmed by life’s problems.
 When my friend was about three years old, he got locked in the bathroom.
 Thinking he was trapped inside for the rest of his life, he panicked and screamed in despair.
 As he frantically banged on the door and pulled at the doorknob, his dad got a ladder, climbed up to the bathroom window, crawled inside, and unlocked the door.

 There are times in our lives when we feel like we’re “locked in the bathroom”—the loss of a job, a troubled marriage, a wayward son or daughter, a malignant tumor, the loss of a friend—you name it.
 We panic.
 We get angry.
 We scream, weep, plead, “God please unlock the door!”
 As my friend’s dad came through the bathroom window and unlocked the door, God sometimes answers our prayers in the way we want: we get a job, the marriage counseling works, our son turns to God, the cancer’s cured, our friend apologizes.
 We’re grateful.